icanteven-code/api-excercise-project/README.md

 <br/>

 ## Data storage
 You need to save your data to a Database (DB) - working with local files or temprorary data will not work.
 You can select any DB service, although PostreSQL would be the optimal choice.
 You can even deploy your Postgres DB for FREE in Heroku [How to set up a free PostgreSQL database on Heroku](https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1) and even your whole project when it's ready.
+Another resource for PostgreSQL/DB you can use - [Learn PostgreSQL Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=qw--VYLpxG4).

 <br/>